 2.3 Non-Exclusivity.
 This Agreement does not preclude any Participating Institution from participating in any other IRB authorization or reliance agreement(s) that it may have or enter into with other entities, including other Participating Institutions.

 2.4 Separate Arrangements for Financial Terms.
 This Agreement does not obligate any Participating Institution to expend funds or otherwise constitute any financial commitment on the part of a Participating Institution.
-However, this Agreement does not preclude Participating Institutions who wish and are able to do so from making separate arrangements or agreements with one another to provide for financial support of, or allocation of financial responsibility in connection with, Covered Activities, subject to Section 8.7 hereof.
-Such financial arrangements or agreements may include, without limitation, (i) agreements for coverage of costs/charges for Reviewing IRB review or Reviewing IRB Institution responsibilities; and (ii) agreements for indemnification in connection with participation in the Agreement as further provided in Section 4.10 hereof.
+However, this Agreement does not preclude Participating Institutions who wish and are able to do so from making separate arrangements or agreements with one another to provide for financial support of, or allocation of financial liability or responsibility resulting from, Covered Activities, subject to Section 8.7 hereof.
+Such financial arrangements or agreements may include, without limitation, (i) agreements for coverage of costs/charges for Reviewing IRB review or Reviewing IRB Institution responsibilities; and (ii) agreements for indemnification as further provided in Section 4.10 hereof.

 2.5 Duration and Nature of Ceded Review; Withdrawal of Research from Ceded Review or Withdrawal of Reviewing IRB; Effect of Withdrawal.